bjoernalbers/relaycheck/README.md

 feature by Apple that hides a user's IP address by routing Safari web traffic through [relay servers](https://mask-api.icloud.com/egress-ip-ranges.csv).

-relaycheck lets you detect whether a client is using a iCloud Private Relay address by providing a simple HTTP API with a clear JSON response.
+relaycheck detects whether a client is using an iCloud Private Relay address by providing a simple HTTP API with a minimal JSON response:

 ```json
 { "relay": true }
 ```

-Designed for developers and end users alike, relaycheck can be used in websites to let users
+It can be used in websites to let users
 [verify if iCloud Private Relay is working as expected](https://www.bjoernalbers.de/tools/icloud-privat-relay-test/).

+When deployed behind a reverse proxy, relaycheck evaluates the `X-Forwarded-For` header to extract the original client IP.

 ## Installation